yourselfhosted/slash/docs/getting-started/collections.md

-# Slash Collections
+# Monotreme Collections

-**Slash Collections** introduces a feature to help you better organize and manage related Shortcuts.
+**Monotreme Collections** introduces a feature to help you better organize and manage related Shortcuts.

 ## What is a Collection?